 In 2021, web designers will, for the most part, continue focusing on what they’ve emphasised in 2020: user-friendliness.
 The main challenge here is to incorporate interactive components and 3D or VR/AR effects as naturally as possible into your own project.
 We reveal 11 trends that show how much web design will evolve in 2021.

-As is the case for other media forms, one basic design maxim holds true for web sites as well: the better the preparation, the easier it is to execute the plans.
-It does not matter if the website is for you, your company, or if you are developing it for somebody else–good planning is fundamental for favorable final results.
-For this reason, it’s advisable to set aside adequate time for brainstorming, drafting concepts, and tweaking improvements.
-Taking the following points into account will help you incorporate a more compelling and appropriate structure into your website.
+As with any project, the better you plan your website, the easier it will be to get the results you want.
+It doesn’t matter if the website is for you, your company, or if you are developing it for somebody else – good planning is essential for success.
+For this reason, it’s advisable to set aside adequate time for brainstorming, drafting concepts, and making improvements.
+Taking the following points into account will help you create a more compelling and appropriate structure for your website.

 What should the website achieve?